Strong Royal Mail market debut fuels debate over price

 Royal Mail's public offering leaves the government with a 38 percent stake, but this could fall to 30 percent should it choose to exercise the overallotment option.

-The shares, which could be eligible to join the FTSE 100 index .FTSE of leading companies at its next review in December, are trading conditionally until October 15, meaning in theory if the sale was cancelled the trades would be void.
+The shares, which could be eligible to join the FTSE 100 index .FTSE of leading British shares at its next review in December, are trading conditionally until October 15, meaning in theory if the sale was cancelled the trades would be void. ($1 = 0.6268 British pounds)

-Only institutions - and those who ordered stock through a broker offering conditional trade - can so far sell, not those who bought through the official website or by post.
-It was not clear what proportion of private investors are excluded from selling until unconditional trade starts next week.

-Goldman Sachs (GS.N) and UBS UBSN.VX ran the sale, and were also joint bookrunners along with Barclays (BARC.L) and Bank of America Merrill Lynch (BAC.N).
-Lazard (LAZ.N) was financial advisor to the government.

 (Additional reporting by Sarah Young; Editing by David Cowell and David Holmes)